immersive-web/webxr-ar-module/explainer.md

 # WebXR Device API Explained

 ## What is WebXR?
-The [WebXR Device API](https://immersive-web.github.io/webxr/) provides access to input and output capabilities commonly associated with Virtual Reality (VR) and Augmented Reality (AR) hardware like [Google’s Daydream](https://vr.google.com/daydream/), the [Oculus Rift](https://www3.oculus.com/rift/), the [Samsung Gear VR](http://www.samsung.com/global/galaxy/gear-vr/), the [HTC Vive](https://www.htcvive.com/), and [Windows Mixed Reality headsets](https://developer.microsoft.com/en-us/windows/mixed-reality).
+The [WebXR Device API](https://immersive-web.github.io/webxr/) provides access to input and output capabilities commonly associated with Virtual Reality (VR) and Augmented Reality (AR) hardware like [Google’s Daydream](https://vr.google.com/daydream/), the [Oculus Rift](https://www3.oculus.com/rift/), the [Samsung Gear VR](http://www.samsung.com/global/galaxy/gear-vr/), the [HTC Vive](https://www.htcvive.com/), [Windows Mixed Reality headsets](https://developer.microsoft.com/en-us/windows/mixed-reality), [Microsoft Hololens](https://www.microsoft.com/en-us/hololens/), and [Magic Leap One](https://www.magicleap.com/magic-leap-one).
 Simply put, it lets you create Virtual Reality and Augmented Reality web sites that you can view with the appropriate hardware like a VR headset or AR-enabled phone.

 ### Ooh, so like _Johnny Mnemonic_ where the Internet is all ’90s CGI?
 Nope, not even slightly.
 And why do you even want that?
 That’s a terrible UX.